tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 > **NOTE**: The wording of the notifications shown here may differ from the actual notifications from {{site.cloudname}}.

 ## "A valid API key is required, starting 2024, to continue using TinyMCE.
-Please alert your admin to check the current API key."
+Please alert your admin to sign-up to get your free API key."

 ### Cause